Software Testing - Quick Guide

-This is arguably the most importance type of testing as it is conducted by the Quality Assurance Team who will gauge whether the application meets the intended specifications and satisfies the client.s requirements.
-The QA team will have a set of pre written scenarios and Test Cases that will be used to test the application.
+This is arguably the most important type of testing, as it is conducted by the Quality Assurance Team who will gauge whether the application meets the intended specifications and satisfies the client’s requirement.
+The QA team will have a set of pre-written scenarios and test cases that will be used to test the application.

 More ideas will be shared about the application and more tests can be performed on it to gauge its accuracy and the reasons why the project was initiated.
-Acceptance tests are not only intended to point out simple spelling mistakes, cosmetic errors or Interface gaps, but also to point out any bugs in the application that will result in system crashers or major errors in the application.
+Acceptance tests are not only intended to point out simple spelling mistakes, cosmetic errors, or interface gaps, but also to point out any bugs in the application that will result in system crashes or major errors in the application.

 This test is the first stage of testing and will be performed amongst the teams (developer and QA teams).
-Unit testing, integration testing and system testing when combined are known as alpha testing.
-During this phase, the following will be tested in the application:
+Unit testing, integration testing and system testing when combined together is known as alpha testing.
+During this phase, the following aspects will be tested in the application:

 The Application will be tested on machines with the lowest specification to test loading times and any latency problems.